stefanneuhaus/dependencycheck-central-mysql-docker/README.md

 ## Database updates

 Updates of the Database are triggered on the hour.
-Note that the initial update can take quite some time (~3 h on my machine).
+Note that the initial update can take quite some time (~90 min on my machine).
 In order to get reliable analysis results the initial update must have finished successfully.
 Subsequent updates are incremental ones and should finish within a couple of seconds.

 ## Compatibility